 - Breast cancer

 - Lung cancer (the number-one cancer killer of women in the U.S.)

 - Premenstrual syndrome

 - Vaginal cancer

 Other nutritional research related to health issues for women:

 Women at high risk for heart disease who eat peanut butter every day may have a lower risk of suffering from a heart attack as women who do not eat peanut butter.
 Dried apples have been found to result in an LDL cholesterol drop in postmenopausal women.
 A plant-based diet may be associated with a lower diabetes rate in women.
 Mint tea has been found to lower testosterone in women with polycystic ovarian syndrome.
 For overall health, women should drink four to seven cups of water a day.

 For accessible cancers such as vulva, skin, mouth, and ulcerating breast, topical application of a turmeric ointment may help reduce symptoms.

-Women appear to absorb the calcium in soymilk just as well as the calcium from cow’s milk.
-Cow’s milk consumption may actually be associated with a significantly higher risk in hip fractures, cancer, and premature death.
-Urinary tract infections from E. coli can be caused by poultry consumption or handling.
+Urinary tract infections from E. coli may be caused by poultry consumption or handling.
 Plant-based diets on the other hand may help prevent genitourinary infections.
-Eating a serving of oatmeal a day’s worth of fiber may significantly extend women’s livespan.
+Eating a serving of oatmeal a day’s worth of fiber may significantly extend women’s lifespan.